OperationSpark/teacher-training-curriculum/More-HTML.md

 #### TODO 4

 * Choose some items that would normally go in a list together.
-* Create two lists in Lesson3.html like the examples below.
+* Create two lists similar to the examples below.
 * Save your work and view the lists.
 Notice how the lists are indented.

 Unordered list: